ryzhakar/wizz/README.md

-# Wizz: AI-Enhanced Document Tool
+# Wizz: LLM chat with knowledge base access

 Wizz is a proof-of-concept tool that helps you work with large collections of documents using AI.
 It can understand your documents and answer questions about them.